 Here are some of the effective tips in increasing muscle size using the right amount of weights:

 - Use heavier loads and cluster them – Break your sets into 2 cluster sets instead of using moderate weights and aiming for 8 reps.
 Take 30-60 seconds between each cluster.
-Your muscles will grow faster when you put an increased amount of tension that you put on your muscle.
+Your muscles will grow faster when you put an increased amount of tension on your muscles.

 - Be explosive when lifting heavy – Some of us try to actively lift slower during the concentric phase.
 This should not always be the case, especially if you want to build more muscle mass.
 Instead, you should be explosive from the bottom of the lift.